Your portal processes transfers a little differently from other transactions. That’s because it differentiates between two types of transfers:

 - Open the transaction in the Cashflow section.

-- The portal will find matching transactions (same amount, occurring within a 24h period).
+- The portal will find matching transactions (same amount, occurring within a 24h period if present).
 Select the correct one and click on “Save and exit”.

 Transfers between accounts that have different owners (a.k.a. the Transfer category)